IRTF-PEARG/draft-ip-address-privacy/draft-irtf-pearg-ip-address-privacy-considerations.md

 REPUTATION partitions users into a set based on their reputation.
 The privacy invasion associated with this signal is intentionally small.

 SOURCE_ASN allows for identifying request patterns originating from an ASN without providing IP address transparency.
 However, ASNs are not guaranteed to serve large populations, therefore revealing the source ASN of a request may reveal more information about the user than intended.
+Also, since ASN corresponds with rough geo, if the ASN is inconsistant with other knowledge of the user that the service knows, it can be an indication of account takeover abuse.

 ### Provenance {#provenance}